-The actuarial valuation performed as of December 31, 2013 revealed an actuarial deficit of 0.72 per cent (1.87 per cent in the 2011 valuation) of pensionable remuneration, implying that the theoretical contribution rate required to achieve balance as of December 31, 2013 was 24.42 per cent of pensionable remuneration, compared to the actual contribution rate of 23.7 per cent.
-The next actuarial valuation will be conducted as of December 31, 2015.
+The actuarial valuation performed as of December 31, 2013 revealed an actuarial deficit of 0.72 per cent (1.87 per cent in the 2011 valuation) of pensionable remuneration, implying that the theoretical contribution rate required to achieve a balanced position as of December 31, 2013 was 24.42 per cent of pensionable remuneration, compared to the actual contribution rate of 23.7 per cent.
+The next actuarial valuation will be conducted based on the position at December 31, 2015, and is not available at the time of preparation of these financial statements.